WebexCommunity/WebexPythonSDK/README.rst

     if response.status_code == 200:
         # Great your message was posted!
         message_id = response.json['id']
-        message_text = response.json['id']
+        message_text = response.json['text']
         print("New message created, with ID:", message_id)
         print(message_text)
     else:
         # Oops something went wrong...
 Better do something about it.
         print(response.status_code, response.text)

-Like I said, *EASY*.
-However, in use, the code can be rather repetitive...
+Like I said, EASY.
+However, in use, the code can become rather repetitive...

 - You have to setup the environment every time
 - You have to remember URLs and request arguments (or reference the docs)